kunle1856/Data-Analytics-Portfolio/SQL/Medical Cost Analysis/Medical_Cost_Analysis_SQL_Syntax.md

 FROM `single-being-353600.Medical_Insurance_Data.Insurance_Data`
 WHERE smoker = true
 ORDER BY SmokerRegionCount;
---Southwest has the least amount of smokers
+The region with the fewest smokers is the Southwest.
 ~~~

 **Result**